Meet the candidates running for Church Hill alderman - NewsBreak

 Carter County Commission appropriates $1.1 million for replacing windows and gutters of courthouse

-ELIZABETHTON — The Carter County Courthouse will be getting new windows and new gutters to correct some drafts and leaks which have cause some structural damage to the landmark building.
+ELIZABETHTON — The Carter County Courthouse will be getting new windows and new gutters to correct some drafts and leaks that have caused some structural damage to the landmark building.
 The Carter County Commission voted 23-1 on Monday night to appropriate $1,127,500 from a fund in the county budget...

 Civil War scholar speaking at ETSU